skywinder/MyPlayground/README.md

 MyPlayground
 ============

-Just a testing in Apple's playground file
+Just a testing Apple's new language in playground file